 PLNU professor of business Kim Hogelucht earned her Ph.D. in leadership studies and education sciences, and focuses much of her teaching and writing on mentoring young leaders.

 “Since the Enron scandal and other corporate scandals,” Hogelucht said, “people are more aware of toxic leadership.
 Good leaders—servant leaders— are needed now more than ever before.
 Servant leadership is a commitment to the growth of the followers.”

 Dr. Carl Summer agrees.
-Summer teaches in PLNU’s new Masters of Strategic Organizational Leadership (MASOL) program, and also wrote his doctoral dissertation on leadership, synthesizing lessons learned from decades of serving.
+Summer teaches in PLNU’s Masters in Organizational Leadership (MAOL) program, and also wrote his doctoral dissertation on leadership, synthesizing lessons learned from decades of serving.
 Prior to earning his D.Min., Summer served as a pastor for more than 25 years.
 He was also an active district board member of the Church of the Nazarene for more than 40 years, organizing ministry teams to buy property and develop facilities, including two urban ministry centers, a retreat center, a church and education center, and a university student center.

 Summer has distilled his vast experience into one simple and profound lesson.
 “What is the essence of a servant’s heart?” he reflected.
 “It’s becoming excited about helping someone else succeed.”

 What an extraordinary possibility—to rally every resource, skill, talent, and gift we ourselves have to help others experience God and fulfill their highest potential.

 The mission statement of PLNU’s Fermanian School of Business is, “More than the bottom line, business education to change the world.”
 Professors help students fulfill their highest potential as servant leaders so they may transform business as we know it.